Nick Minnerath: Leones de Ponce (2019)

-Seoul Samsung Thunders (2019-2020)
+Seoul Samsung Thunders (2019–2020)

 Minnerath signed with Seoul Samsung Thunders of the Korean Basketball League (KBL) last July 16, 2019.
 He quickly became one of best new players in the competitive league.
 Minnerath led team with averaging 21 points and 6 rebounds per game.
 He was second leading scorer in the league.
-The world wide pandemic covid-19 ended the league about a month early.
+The worldwide pandemic COVID-19 ended the league about a month early.
 Minnerath played all teams 43 games.
 He was named player of week a few times and top 5 players in round 4 {last round of 10 games}.
 Minnerath shot 61% from the 2 point floor and 84% from the line.
 Unable to finish season there were no playoffs this year.
 Korea, like all other Basketball was not able to finish their seasons.
 Korea was able to play most of their regular season games compared to most leagues.
 Minnerath had another great year playing in the new country of Korea for him.
 Once again showing he is one of the game's most high caliber offensive players.
 Korean League called the season on March 27, 2020.

-Seoul SK Knights (2020-2021)
+Seoul SK Knights (2020–2021)

 Minnerath signed with Seoul SK Knights of the Korean Basketball League (KBL) on June 8, 2020.
 He averaged 13.4 points and 4.3 rebounds per game.
 Minnerath was Korean Basketball league leader with points per minute (PPM).
 He led the league averaging .9 points per minute played (13.4 points in 15.0 minutes played).

-Shabab Al Ahli (2021-Present)
+Shabab Al Ahli (2021–2024)

 On September 6, 2021, Minnerath signed with Shabab Al Ahli of the UAE National Basketball League.